 Next also syncs your preferences — like excluded content and hidden playlists — and keeps everything in the cloud even if you need to reinstall the app.
 Mixes and playlists added to Siri and synced via the Shortcuts app can now be played on any device — previously, they were tied to the device where they were originally created.

-This update also brings some bug fixes to widgets and general improvements to Next and it’s the last update compatible with iOS and iPadOS 14. iCloud sync is automatically enabled when you update your app if you have a working iCloud account on your device.
+This update also brings some bug fixes to widgets and general improvements to Next. iCloud sync is automatically enabled when you update your app if you have a working iCloud account on your device.

 Where to Download